kevleyski/ExoPlayer/docs/troubleshooting.md

   - /debugging-playback-issues.html
 ---

+This documentation may be out-of-date.
+Please refer to the [documentation for the latest ExoPlayer release][] on developer.android.com.
+{:.info}

 * [Fixing "Cleartext HTTP traffic not permitted" errors][]
 * [Fixing "SSLHandshakeException", "CertPathValidatorException" and "ERR_CERT_AUTHORITY_INVALID" errors][]
 * [Why are some media files not seekable?][]
 * [Why is seeking inaccurate in some MP3 files?][]
 * [Why is seeking in my video slow?][]
 * [Why do some MPEG-TS files fail to play?][]
+* [Why are subtitles not found in some MPEG-TS files?][]
 * [Why do some MP4/FMP4 files play incorrectly?][]
 * [Why do some streams fail with HTTP response code 301 or 302?][]
 * [Why do some streams fail with UnrecognizedInputFormatException?][]